brpandey/hangman/README.md

 * The hangman game handles word not in dictionary cases.
 The current procedure is the Player.Worker crashes and is restarted to resume where it left off.

+* The dictionary logic of the game transforms the original dictionary file multiple times to a format suitable for `ETS`.
+This was written before `Experimental.GenStage` and each format transform is stored in `priv/dictionary/data`.
+Though `GenStage` is slick, this happens to show each file after each transform step which is an interesting transform artifact.

 * If a "mix test" is run, the free version of Quick Check from quvic should be installed

 * The hangman file directory structure is flat in lib/hangman.
 There should be